 Throughout the last ten years, Taylor has worked with leading nonprofits and organizations to provide an outstanding education to students of all abilities, ages, socioeconomic backgrounds, spanning three continents.
 In addition to TMVS, Taylor proudly teaches at the Eleonor England Voice Studio.
 He previously taught on the faculties at Columbia University, The School of The New York Times, CalArts Community Arts Partnership, Random Farms Kids’ Theater, and Broadway Training Center of Westchester.

 Additionally, Taylor is a multi-hyphenate performer.
 His recent performances have focused mainly on operatic and musical theatre works, many of which were written specifically for his "commanding, vibrant voice" (Vladimir Chernov, The Metropolitan Opera).
 However, Taylor is also an accomplished actor and voice-over artist with more than 20 years' experience working for Disney, Nickelodeon, Warner Brothers, Sony, and Universal Studios.

 In summer 2020, Taylor co-founded Creating for Justice, a 501(c)(3) organization dedicated to fighting systemic oppression of BIPOC folx and other marginalized communities.
 To learn more, please visit creatingforjustice.org!

-The son of Robert "Chip" Masamitsu (Academy Award Winner, Dances With Wolves, 1991) and Andrea Pugliese (Emmy Award Winner, The Doctors, 2010; five-time nominee), Taylor was fortunate to have been inspired and raised by incredible artists in their Los Angeles home.
+The son of Robert "Chip" Masamitsu (Editor, Dances With Wolves) and Andrea Pugliese (three-time Emmy winner, six-time nominee), Taylor was fortunate to have been inspired and raised by incredible artists in their Los Angeles home.